 Scope it out.

-This is easy, because the place will either be a cesspool that looks absolutely nothing like the pictures and you'll run, or it'll be even better than you imagined and you'll heave a huge sigh of relief.
+This is easy because the place will either be a cesspool that looks absolutely nothing like the pictures and you'll run, or it'll be even better than you imagined and you'll heave a huge sigh of relief.
 Check for any deal breakers like bed bugs, stray dogs, or oddly big teddy bears with camera-eyes.
 The usual.
 I'm just joking, all of those things are extremely rare.

-If all is well,
+If all is well:

 Greet your host warmly if they're there.
 You're a guest in their home/rental property.
 If they aren't there, send them a message anyway to keep them updated.

-If all is… not well,
+If all is… not well.

-Keep communication up.
+Keep communication up

-Always keep your keys with you.
+Always keep your keys on you

-You do not want to be waking your AirBnb host up ringing the door bell after a night of drinking because you couldn't find them at Senor Frogs.
+Always keep your keys in a zipped travel pouch, your wallet, etc. somewhere they won't get lost or fall out.
+You do not want to be waking your AirBnb host up ringing the doorbell after a night of drinking because you couldn't find them at Senor Frogs.

-Also, cha-ching—$100 to replace their locks!
+Also, cha-ching—$100 or more to replace their locks!